DjikstraCS/CTF-Write-Ups/README.md

 ![](./attachments/Pasted%20image%2020220509043017.png)

-Combine it with [LightShot](https://app.prntscr.com/en/index.html) and you got yourself a super efficient Git compatible documentation workflow.
+Combine it with [LightShot](https://app.prntscr.com/en/index.html) and you got yourself a super efficient GitHub compatible documentation workflow.

 ### Install:
 1. Put the script in the root of the Obsidian file structure you want to make GitHub compatible.